jessieyanggg/Rockbuster-Stealth-Data-Analysis-SQL/README.md

 -Which countries are Rockbuster customers based in?
 -Where are customers with a high lifetime value based?
 -Do sales figures vary between geographic regions?

+How to read the data
+What each document is